xeubie/go-repo-mofo/README.md

 ## Using as a library

-All of GoRepoMofo's functionality is exposed through the [Repo](repo.go) struct.
-See the [repo test](repo_test.go) for an example of using it as a library.
+See the [API docs](https://pkg.go.dev/github.com/xeubie/go-repo-mofo).
+All of GoRepoMofo's functionality is exposed through the [Repo](https://pkg.go.dev/github.com/xeubie/go-repo-mofo#Repo) struct.
+See the [repo test](repo_test.go) for examples of how to use it.

 ## Running as an executable